dylandoherty/dylandoherty.github.io/docs/cv.md

 - Generate homework assignments, quizzes, and essays assignments to evaluate student performance.
 - Hold regular office hours to address specific student problems and provide additional instruction.
 - Create and maintain a Blackboard site in order to keep students up-to-date on all readings, assignments, and changes to the syllabus or deadlines.

+# Presentations
+Turning Points: The Role of Counterfactuals in Structuring Historical Narratives
+> American Philosophical Association (Central), 2019

+Comments on Daniel Burnston’s “There is no Diachronic Cognitive Penetration”
+> American Philosophical Association (Pacific), 2017

+Comments on T. Raja Rosenhagen’s “Seeing As and Seeing That”
+> Central States Philosophical Association, 2015

+The Explanatory Vices of the Hypothesis of Extended Memory and Belief
+> Society for Exact Philosophy, 2014